AdamNaghs/shell/README.md

 My biggest worry is finding a place to store the encrypted login information that would be out of reach from attackers but still in reach for my program.

 I don't want to have any dependancies besides the libc and my own headers so I will likely implement my own encyption methods when the time comes.

+# Colored output
+The colors don't work in some terminals.
+I am not yet sure how I can check if a terminal has them enabled yet to handle replacing all the colors to something else.